LukePappa/Ourism/text.md

-Human beings have the capacity to cultivate mental clarity, and may devote themselves to this end.
-The simplest and most effective way to cultivate mental clarity is to muster it repeatedly.
+Human beings have the capacity to muster mental clarity, and may devote themselves to this end.